livealyx/propindex/README.md

 ---

 <p align="center">
-  Built with ❤️ by the PropIndex Team
+  Built with ❤️ by the Ashish Saini (LiveALYX)
 </p>